DobleA71/DobleA71/README.md

 - 👋 Hi, I’m @DevDobleA
 - 👀 I’m interested in developing web applications and mobile applications
 - 🌱 I’m currently learning all about javascript and its Vue, React, Express frameworks and have experience with PHP Python and Java
-- 💞️ I’m looking to collaborate on web applications using Codeigniter or Laravl and mobile applications using Flutter
+- 💞️ I’m looking to collaborate on web applications using Codeigniter or Laravel and mobile applications using Flutter
 - 📫 How to reach me? https://t.me/devdoblea on Telegram

 <!---